KaimingTao/kendo-manual/README.md

 ## The mindset of improving

+- understand yourself, carefully watch yourself and get feedback from others.
+You make the judgement yourself and understand your ability and limitation
-- be honest to yourself
+- be honest to yourself, don't be stubborn, be open-minded
-- know yourself, check your condition and personal need regularly
-- focus on important things, and waste less time
+- set your goals, check it regularly, focus on important things, be prepared and be ready for challenges.
+- relax your mind but concentrate on important things, anxiety accumulates overtime and finally leads to stubborn (regardless of the age), which disrupt the ability of concentration, you can develop your way to clear your mind
-- correct your mistakes before it getting worse
+- correct your mistakes before it cause more problems

 ## The simple method of improving

 The method of improving your kendo and many other things is to apply a simple scientific method:

+- set your goals, starting from small goals that you can do
-- when facing unpredicted situation, mindly keep clam and try to understand what happened
+- when facing unpredicted situations or things you have questions, keep clam and try to understand what happened
 - try to analyse by yourself and find potential solutions or plans
-- cautiously (slowly) try your solution and mind if it really solves your problem
+- cautiously (slowly) try your solutions and check if they really solves your problem
 - if you can't figure out what to do, try to get help for others
-- if you predict the problem would occur frequently, practice your muscle memory
+- if you predict the problem would occur frequently, practice your muscle memory, internalize the new knowledge

 ## How to use this manual?